 🥡 Storing & Reheating

 Cooked Vermicelli can definitely be frozen after being cooked.
-Be sure to freeze in a microwave-safe container to make it easy to pull out and reheat.
+Be sure to freeze it in a microwave-safe container to make it easy to pull out and reheat.

 Don’t keep leftovers in the fridge for a few days before freezing.
 In order to prevent bacteria growth, it’s best to freeze as soon as the vermicelli rice cools from the cooking process.
 It’ll be good for up to a month.